If you've heard of Bonaire, you've heard of Bonaire shore diving. It is their claim to fame. And rightly so.

 The next book which we found indispensable is "Bonaire Shore Diving Made Easy" by Susan Porter.

-The price is $17.95 including s/h and is well worth the money.
-Dive shops in Bonaire also sell this book and our dive shop was selling it for about $10.00.
+The price is $26.95 including s/h and is well worth the money.
+Dive shops in Bonaire also sell this book.
 However, you can't be certain it will be available when you arrive, so you might want to buy one before you leave just to be safe.

 We consulted this book for every dive.
 It rates the dive (easy, advanced, etc.), tells you the best entry and exit points, gives an overview of the topography of the dive site and tells you what you can expect to see or what to look out for.